 Fulfillment expenses and selling and distribution expenses have also fluctuated quarter-to-quarter, primarily due to the quarterly fluctuation in net sales.
-The fluctuation in fulfillment costs is driven by the costs incurred to fulfill orders placed by our customers, while the fluctuation in selling and distribution costs is primarily due to the costs incurred to package and ship products ordered by our customers, ship returns from our customers, provide customer service and costs incurred related to merchant processing.
-Fulfilment expenses increased in the first, second and third quarters of 2019, partially as the result of investments in our fulfillment capabilities through the expansion of our fulfillment center infrastructure and the implementation of further automation within our facility.
-Fulfilment expenses decreased in the second, third and fourth quarters of 2020 due to efficiencies gained through the consolidation and automation of our fulfillment center in the prior year combined with lower returned merchandise received.
+The fluctuation in fulfillment costs is driven by the costs incurred to fulfill total orders placed by our customers, while the fluctuation in selling and distribution costs is primarily due to the costs incurred to package and ship products ordered by our customers, ship returns from our customers, provide customer service and costs incurred related to merchant processing.
+Fulfilment expense as a percentage of net sales decreased in 2021 due to efficiencies gained through automation and scale as well as an increase in average order values, partially offset by an increase in the percentage of merchandise returned by customers.